 According to airport officials, Takeda seemed drunk at the time and became violent when he was told to wait before boarding a flight to Japan.
 Police later released the official, Kyodo News reported.

 The incident was the second involving Takeda during his trip.
-Two days before, he was not allowed to board a another flight after he was found to be drunk and disorderly.
+Two days before, he was not allowed to board another flight after he was found to be drunk and disorderly.
 During that incident, he pushed a Japan Airlines staff member in the face, local police confirmed.

 Takeda managed to return to Japan on Tuesday.
-When contacted on Wednesday, the ministry said that Takeda went to South Korea on a personal visit, which began on March 16.
+When contacted on Wednesday, the ministry said that Takeda went to Korea on a personal visit, which began on March 16.
 The ministry also confirmed that he took Wednesday off.

 “It is indeed regrettable that an official has caused trouble overseas,” a representative of ministry was quoted in apologizing.
 “We are continuing to investigate the facts [of the matter].”